ondrejoa/ws2812b-esp/README.md

 led_strip->run(40);
 ```

-If you have multiple led strips you shoudl specify the RMT channel.
+If you have multiple led strips you should specify the RMT channel.

 ```cpp
 auto led_strip_1 = LedStrip::create(gpio, led_count, 0);